Skip to main content

 Depression in figures

-Depression is the most common psychiatric disorder, with around 5-15% of the French population experiencing a depressive episode at some point in their lives.
-It occurs at all stages of life.
+Depression is the most common psychiatric disorder, with around 5–15% of the French population experiencing a depressive episode at some point in their lives.
+It can occur at any stage of life.

-Today, it is estimated that 3% of children aged between 3 and 17 are affected by this illness.
-The prevalence increases to 10-15% in adolescents.
-It is also significant among the elderly.
+Today, it is estimated that 3% of children aged between 3 and 17 are affected by this condition.
+Prevalence increases to 10–15% in adolescents.
+It is also relatively common in elderly people.

-Depression is defined by two aspects: characteristic symptoms and their duration, which must be at least 15 days, with an impact on the patient's personal, professional and social life.
+Depression is defined by two aspects: specific symptoms and their duration, which must be at least 15 days, with an impact on the patient’s personal, professional and social life.

-Since the 1950s, the neurobiological basis of mood disorders such as depression has been established and has formed the basis for the development of antidepressant treatments.
-But it is only in the last fifteen years or so that depression has really been recognised as a disease of the brain in the same way as neurological diseases such as Parkinson's or Alzheimer's.
-The work carried out at the Institut du Cerveau - ICM by Professor Philippe Fossati (AP-HP/Sorbonne University), a psychiatrist specialising in mood disorders at the Pitié-Salpêtrière hospital and team leader at the Institut du Cerveau - ICM, has helped to demonstrate the involvement of particular brain regions in the development of depression.
+The neurobiological basis of mood disorders such as depression has been established since the 1950s, and has formed the basis for the development of antidepressant treatments.
+But it is only in the last 15 years or so that depression has really been recognised as a disease of the brain in the same way as neurological diseases such as Parkinson’s or Alzheimer’s.
+The work carried out at Paris Brain Institute by Professor Philippe Fossati (AP-HP/Sorbonne University), a psychiatrist specialising in mood disorders at Pitié-Salpêtrière Hospital and team leader at Paris Brain Institute, has helped to demonstrate the involvement of certain brain regions in the progression of depression.

 Characterised

-Depression is a behavioural disorder in which the mood is pathologically fixed in sadness or pain.
-The sadness of the depressed person is intense and is not diminished by external circumstances.
+Depression is a behavioural disorder in which the mood is persistently low, with feelings of hopelessness and pain.
+The sadness felt by the depressed person is intense and is not alleviated by external circumstances.

 Unlike an episode of temporary sadness, a Major Depressive Episode (MDE) lasts for more than 15 days.
 It can lead to isolation and even suicide.
 The risk of death by suicide is 10 times higher for depressed people than for the rest of the population.

-It is difficult for someone who is not ill to imagine depression.
-When we try to do so, the images that come naturally are those of sadness.
-We draw on painful memories from our personal history and try to remember how we felt then.
-However, the sadness of the depressed person is different from the usual feelings and is more intense, accompanied by other symptoms, such as anxiety and suicidal thoughts.
+It is difficult for someone who is not suffering from depression to imagine how it feels.
+When we try to imagine it, we naturally tend to picture feelings of sadness.
+We draw on painful memories from our personal history and try to remember how we felt at that time.
+However, the sadness of a depressed person differs from these typical feelings of sadness and is more intense, and accompanied by other symptoms.
+Depression sufferers may have anxiety and suicidal thoughts.

 Our news on the subject